Reviews You Can Rely On

 • Weather Resistance (15% weighting)

-• Features (15% weighting)
+• Construction Quality (15% weighting)

-• Versatility (15% weighting)
+• Versatility and Features (15% weighting)

 Clark Tate, Cam McKenzie Ring, and Kathleen Sheehan make up our hard-nosed testing team.
 Clark is a former van lifer who moves from the desert to the mountains to the sea regularly.
 She hikes, climbs, runs, sea kayaks, and demands that these pants keep up with her along the way.
 Cam has been climbing for over 20 years and regularly logs plenty of trail miles to and from the crag, along with countless other adventures on foot.
 She has tested over 25 different hiking pants styles over the years, keeping her keen eye on details that make the difference between a good and a great pair of hiking pants.
-As a high school cross country coach, Kathleen hits the trails and the adventure circuit in the Sierra Nevada daily during the summer and fall months.
+As a high school cross-country coach, Kathleen hits the trails and the adventure circuit in the Sierra Nevada daily during the summer and fall months.
 A comfortable, convenient pair of pants is an absolute must for her everyday happiness.

 Testing out hiking pant mobility and durability while climbing one...